nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_07_TransactionConflict.md

    - **Step 5:** Increments the counter within the transaction using `transactionB.StringIncrementAsync("counter");`.
    - **Step 6:** Executes the transaction with `bool committedB = transactionB.Execute();`.
 If successful, Client B prints a success message; otherwise, it handles the failure.

+* Concurrent Execution of Transactions
+    In the provided code, two clients, Client A and Client B, are attempting to increment the value of a counter key concurrently.
+To simulate the potential for concurrent execution, a delay is introduced into Client A's transaction.

+    Client A initiates its transaction, retrieves the current value of the counter, and then introduces a delay.
+During this delay, Client B initiates its own transaction and retrieves the current value of the counter.
+Both clients then increment the counter within their respective transactions.
+Finally, both clients execute their transactions.

+* Conflict Detection and Transaction Outcomes

+    When Client A's transaction attempts to commit, Redis checks whether the current value of the counter has changed since Client A retrieved it.
+If the value has changed, it indicates that another transaction (Client B's) has modified the counter, and Client A's transaction will fail.

+    Conversely, if Client B's transaction attempts to commit, Redis performs the same check.
+If the counter value has changed, it indicates that Client A's transaction has modified it, and Client B's transaction will fail.

 Now, let's focus on how Redis internally uses watch:

 - **Watch Mechanism:**